PCA-Geodata/PCA_Geospatialdata_Docs/docs/source/qgis/qgis_starting/getting_started.rst

-..
+git..
 Purpose: This chapter aims to describe how the user starts to use QGIS.
 It
 .. should be kept short with only few steps to get QGIS working with two layers.

 ***************